AbhishekKhangare21/Weather-App/README.md

-This is dhe dasic weather app ,That i created using react JS I used the basic concepts like fetch API, hooks ,ternary operator, and dor data detching i used openweather API.
+This is the basic weather app ,That i created using react JS I used the basic concepts like fetch API, hooks ,ternary operator, and dor data detching i used openweather API.